DefangLabs/defang-docs/docs/samples.md

 # Samples

-Check out our sample projects here to get some inspiration and get a sense of how defang works.
+Check out our sample projects here to get some inspiration and get a sense of how Defang works.

 import Samples from "../src/components/Samples";